 Schedule; 1-2 treatments per week in the 2-3 cycles before frozen embryo transfer

-IVF patients are recommended to have an acupuncture treatment the day or two after egg collection, to reduce any local tissue trauma or bleeding, and help prepare a calm environment for the arrival of an embryo.
-This treatment can be combined with Schedule 2 or 3 above.
+Some IVF patients may benefit from having an acupuncture treatment the day or two after egg collection, to help reduce any discomfort from local tissue trauma or bleeding, and help prepare the environment for the arrival of an embryo.

 Now you are pregnant

 You may have had a long journey with plenty of medical intervention to get this far.
 Now is the time to relax, let mother nature do her job and enjoy your swelling belly.
-However should any minor pregnancy disorders develop, acupuncture can be a useful remedy.
-Schedule: 1 treatment per week, or as needed.
+However should any minor pregnancy disorders develop, you may find acupuncture helpful.
+Suggested Schedule: 1 treatment per week, or as needed.

-Acupuncture treatment applied in the 4 weeks before the due date for delivery has been shown to reduce medical induction and emergency caesarian rates.
-It also has been shown to encourage cervical ripening and shorten labour time. (references) Schedule: 1 treatment per week from week 35 or 36 of pregnancy.
+Acupuncture treatment applied in the 4 weeks before the due date for delivery has been found by some midwifes to reduce the rates of medical induction and emergency caesarian.
+It also has been shown to encourage cervical ripening and may shorten active phase labour time.
+(All references) Suggested Schedule: 1 treatment per week from week […]

 Sorry, no posts matched your criteria